freqtrade/freqtrade/docs/includes/pairlists.md

     `VolumeFilter`.

 !!!
 Note
-    An offset larger then the total length of the incoming pairlist will result in an empty pairlist.
+    An offset larger than the total length of the incoming pairlist will result in an empty pairlist.

 #### PerformanceFilter